-Gooseberry plant is a fast growing, small deciduous shrub growing about 4-6 ft in height, featuring sharp thorns all along its woody branches.
-The bush begins fruiting 2-3 years after plantation.
-Berries come in many shapes, colors, and taste.
+Gooseberry plant is a fast-growing, small deciduous shrub growing about 4-6 ft in height, featuring sharp thorns all along its woody branches.
+The plant begins fruiting 2-3 years after plantation.
+Berries come in many shapes, colors, and tastes.
 They can be round, oval, pear-shaped or elongated, green, white, yellow, purple, red-brown or black color, sweet and tart.
 Their outer surface can be smooth or fuzzy (hairy) with conspicuous veins.
 Inside, a berry may hold 15-30 tiny edible seeds.
 In general, the berries measure 1-2 cm in width and weigh about 4 g to 10 g.

 Indian gooseberries, also known as amla in the subcontinent, belongs to a different family of Euphorbiaceae.
 Their scientific name is Phyllanthus emblica.
-Indian gooseberry features round to transversely spherical shape with light green color.
-Amla berries are exceptionally high in anti-oxidants and vitamin C. For the same reason, they are excessively acidic and bitter (astringent) in taste.
+Indian gooseberry features a transversely spherical shape with a light green color.
+Amla berries are exceptionally high in antioxidants and vitamin C. For the same reason; they are excessively acidic and bitter (astringent) in taste.

-Cape gooseberry (Physalis peruviana), also known as Peruvian cherry in the US, is native to South American Andes region.
-The berries are small, round, orange-yellow in color, encased inside a Chinese lantern like papery thin husk.
+Cape gooseberry (Physalis peruviana), also known as Peruvian cherry in the US, is native to the South American Andes region.
+The berries are small, round, orange-yellow in color, encased inside a Chinese lantern-like papery thin husk.

 Gooseberries are low in calories; 100 g of fresh berries hold just 44 calories.
 As in blackcurrants, they too have significantly high amounts of phenolic phytochemicals, especially flavones and anthocyanins.
 Both of these compounds have been found to have numerous health-benefiting effects against cancer, aging, inflammation, and neurological diseases.

 They moderately good in anti-oxidant values.
-At 3277 umol TE/100g, gooseberries have oxygen radical absorbance capacity (ORAC) value, which can be comparable to that of red currants (3387umol TE/100g).
+At 3277 μ mol TE/100g, gooseberries have an oxygen radical absorbance capacity (ORAC) value, which can be comparable to that of red currants (3387umol TE/100g).

-The berries are a moderate source of vitamin-C. 100 g of fresh berries provide 27.7 mcg or 46% of daily-recommended intake values of vitamin C. Research studies have shown that consumption of fruits rich in vitamin-C helps body develop immunity against infectious agents, and help scavenge harmful oxygen free radicals from the body.
+The berries are an excellent source of vitamin-C. 100 g of fresh berries provide 27.7 μg or 46% of daily-recommended intake values of vitamin C. Research studies have shown that consumption of fruits rich in vitamin-C helps the human body develop immunity against infectious agents, and help scavenge harmful oxygen-free radicals from the human body.

-They carry a small amount of vitamin-A. 100 g berries has 290 IU or 10 % of RDA of this vitamin.
-Vitamin A is required for maintaining integrity of mucusa and skin and essential component of visual cycle.
-In addition, consumption of natural fruits rich in vitamins and flavonoid anti-oxidants has been found to protect from lung and oral cavity cancers.
+They carry a small amount of vitamin-A. 100 g berries have 290 IU or 10% of the RDA of this vitamin.
+Vitamin-A is required for maintaining the integrity of mucosa and skin and essential component of the visual cycle.
+Also, consumption of natural fruits rich in vitamins and flavonoid antioxidants has been found to protect from lung and oral cavity cancers.

 Furthermore, gooseberries contain moderate levels of minerals such as copper, calcium, phosphorus, manganese, magnesium, and potassium.

-Indian gooseberries (amla) are exceptionally rich in vitamin C. 100 g of amla carry astoundingly 445 mg of vitamin-C. However, their much of anti-oxidant properties come from other anti-oxidant compounds in them like tannins (emblicanin, punigluconin, pedunculagin etc).
+Indian gooseberries (amla) are exceptionally rich in vitamin C. 100 g of amla carry astoundingly 445 mg of vitamin-C. However, these anti-oxidant properties come from other anti-oxidant compounds in them like tannins (emblicanin, punigluconin, pedunculagin, etc.)

 |Fresh gooseberries in a market.
 Photo courtesy: janeyhenning.|

 In the USA markets, fresh gooseberries and currants begin to appear by July.
-Buy fresh harvest, ripe, firm, bright colored berries for eating as table fruits or to use in desserts.
-Choose mature but unripe berries to make tart and to employ in cooking.
+Buy fresh harvest, ripe, firm, bright-colored berries to eat as table fruits or to use in desserts.
+Choose mature but unripe berries to make a tart and to employ in cooking.
 Avoid berries that are excessively soft, shriveled, and with bruises with leaking juice.

-If not used immediately, store them inside the refrigerator where they keep fresh for few days.
+If not used immediately, store them in the refrigerator where they keep fresh for few days.

-Gooseberries are one of the popular fruits all over the Great Britain.
-Berries handpicked form the wild can be consumed on their own.
+Gooseberries are one of the popular fruits all over Great Britain.
+Berries handpicked from the wild can be consumed on their own.

 Here are some serving tips:

-Fresh, succulent, sweet gooseberries can be eaten all alone as table fruits/salads, especially some varieties like red-London, purple, early sulphur, etc.
+Fresh, delicious, sweet gooseberries can be eaten all alone as table fruits/salads, especially some varieties like red-London, purple, early sulfur, etc.